 • Sending you details of volunteering opportunities

-• Inviting you to alumni and other university events
+• Inviting you to alumni and other public university events

 • Wealth analysis (sometimes known as ‘wealth screening’) and research (‘prospect research’) in order to improve our understanding of our alumni and supporters, inform our fundraising strategy and target our communications more effectively